 When it comes to performance, Flutter takes the crown as it is much faster than React Native.

 However, you can easily share code when using React Native, whether you’re developing for an iOS or Android platform as well as use the vast libraries that can help you run animations at 60 frames per second.

 Flutter, on the other hand, makes it easy for developers to reuse existing code.
 The C ++ engine also supports the language, and that gives you reward points.

 Since Flutter is compiled into the native ARM code for both Android and iOS, performance is the one issue that it would never face.

 The bunch of mobile app development companies that have emerged these days have demonstrated their excellence in the timely delivery of projects and React Native has remained one of the best partners for all these companies.

 In the comparison of react native vs flutter, Flutter is new and requires considerable time to develop projects and if we talk about this framework in this particular aspect.
 React Native has ready-to-use components that help accelerate the landscape of mobile application development without creating much problems for app developers.

 Flutter vs React Native Verdict: React native is the winner with lesser development time among the two.

 You’ll find application programming interfaces (APIs) to support geolocation, Bluetooth and other features.
 However, don’t count on React Native for customizing your graphics since it lacks this type of drawing tool.

 Flutter vs React Native Verdict: Flutter is the winner in terms of API capabilities as it offers more customisation.

-Analyse Hot Reload
+8. Hot Reload

 Both Flutter and React Native support hot reloading which is blazing fast compared to how true native apps recompile in Android Studio and XCode.
 If your app encounters an error, you can typically fix the error and then continue on as if the error never happened.

 You can make a change to a Flutter app while it is running, and it will reload the app’s code that has changed and let it continue from where you left off.
 Although React Native has Hot Reload, it is not as fast as Flutter.